JoeApperson/live-local/README.md

 # Live Local
-This is a sample application developed using Angular 4, @ngrx/store.
+This is a sample application developed using Angular 4, Bootstrap, and @ngrx/store.
 It was devised mostly as a learning experience.
 It is currently undergoing active development, so expect frequent updates.

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.3.